nbcGamer561/UDoS/SLN/README.md

 Place In Your Booter Script
 ## License
 This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+### Won't Work?
+Here Is Why!
+* You Didn't Code It Correctly
+* You Don't Have A Server
+### Thank You!
+Thank You For Working With US!
+Reguards, nbcGamer561